Ali: Administrative policies

-Arab–Sasanian coinage minted in Bishapur during the caliphate of Ali contains both Arabic and Sasanian symbols (image of the crowned Khosrow II, holy fire center, and crescent-star, bismillah in Arabic on margin).
-Unlike known historical figures such as Ibn Zubayr and Mu'awiya I, there are no coins minted in the names of Rashidun that could be evidence of political predominancy.

 Justice

 The caliphate of Ali was characterized by his strict justice.
 He implemented radical policies to restore his vision of prophetic governance, and dismissed nearly all of Uthman's governors, whom he considered corrupt.
 Ali also distributed the treasury funds equally among Muslims, following the practice of Muhammad, and is said to have shown zero tolerance for corruption.
 Some of those affected by Ali's egalitarian policies soon revolted against him under the pretext of revenge for Uthman.
-Among them was Mu'awiya, the incumbent governor of Syria.
+Among them was Mu'awiya ibn Abi Sufyan, the long-serving governor of Syria.
 Ali has therefore been criticized by some for political naivety and excessive rigorism, and praised by others for righteousness and lack of political expediency.
 His supporters identify similar decisions of Muhammad, and argue that Islam never allows for compromising on a just cause, citing verse 68:9 of the Quran, "They wish that thou might compromise and that they might compromise."
 Some instead suggest that Ali's decisions were actually justified on a practical level.
 For instance, the removal of unpopular governors was perhaps the only option available to Ali because injustice was the main grievance of the rebels.

 Religious authority

 As evident from his public speeches, Ali viewed himself not only as the temporal leader of the Muslim community but also as its exclusive religious authority.
-He thus laid claim to the religious authority to interpret the Quran and Sunna.
+He thus laid claim to the religious authority to interpret the Quran and Sunnah.
 Some supporters of Ali indeed held him as their divinely-guided leader who deserved the same type of loyalty that Muhammad did.
 They felt an absolute and all-encompassing bond of spiritual loyalty (walaya) to Ali that transcended politics.
 For instance, many of them publicly offered Ali their unconditional support circa 658.
-They justified their absolute loyalty to Ali on the basis of his merits, precedent in Islam, his kinship with Muhammad, and also the announcement by the latter at the Ghadir Khumm.
-Many of these supporters also viewed Ali as the rightful successor to Muhammad after his death, as evidenced in the poetry from that period, for instance.
+They justified their absolute loyalty to Ali based on his merits, precedent in Islam, his kinship with Muhammad, and also the announcement by the latter at the Ghadir Khumm.
+Many of them also viewed Ali as the rightful successor to Muhammad after his death, as evidenced in the poetry from that period, for instance.